Messi wins sixth European Golden Shoe

 The 31-year-old Messi led Barca to back-to-back LaLiga titles ahead of Atletico Madrid and Real Madrid this season.

-Messi and Barcelona will face Spanish rival Valencia in the Copa del Rey final on Sunday (AEST).
+Messi and Barcelona will face Spanish rival Valencia in the Copa del Rey final on Sunday (NZST).